cflynn07/power-radix/README.md

 new PowerRadix([100, 10], 256).toString(10); // "25610"
 ```

-power-radix also supports custom character encodings.
-By default, power-radix uses the following character encoding:
+power-radix also supports custom character encodings as base and targed radixes.
+By default,
+power-radix uses the following character encoding:
 `0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz`

-You can optionally specify an array of characters to use as symbols for a radix to give your output a custom encoding.
+You can optionally specify an array of characters to use as symbols for a radix to give your output
+a custom encoding.
 ```js
 var base = ['Q', 'W', 'E', 'R', 'T', 'Y', 'U', 'I', 'O', 'P'];
 new PowerRadix([1, 0], 10).toArray(base); // ['W', 'Q']